EchoAppsTeam/js-sdk/docs/guides/how_to_initialize_client_widget/README.md

 ### Initializing a component as a standalone application

-If you need to initialize a client widget as a standalone app on a page, you should use Echo.require function (it's a separate instance of RequireJS) to load an application and call component constructor in callback function.
+If you need to initialize a client widget as a standalone app on a page, you should use Echo.require function (it`s a separate instance of RequireJS) to load an application and call component constructor in callback function.
 So the final code might look like:

 	<script src="http://cdn.echoenabled.com/sdk/v3/loader.js"></script>
 	<script>